 On May 30, 2008 and on August 6, 2008, Laredo Petroleum, LLC (the "Company"), through its wholly owned subsidiary, Laredo Petroleum, Inc. ("LPI"), entered into purchase and sale agreements with Linn Energy Holdings, LLC, Linn Operating, Inc., Mid-Continent I, LLC, Mid-Continent II, LLC, and Linn Exploration Midcontinent, LLC (collectively "Linn") to acquire ownership interests in oil and gas properties located in the Verden area in Caddo, Grady and Comanche Counties, Oklahoma, for a total purchase price of \$185 million, subject to customary purchase price adjustments.
 The first purchase and sale agreement had an effective date of July 1, 2008, and closed on August 15, 2008 and represented all but one of the acquired properties.
-The second purchase and sale agreement pertained to the remaining property and had an effective date of July 1, 2008 and closed on August 7, 2008.
 The second purchase and sale agreement enabled the Company to take over drilling operations on this particular well on an earlier date.
 The properties acquired (the "Assets") include interests in the Verden field and other productive fields and are comprised of producing wells and units.
-As additional consideration to Linn, the Company agreed to a Participation Option Agreement, granting Linn a casing point election to acquire \(^{1}/8\) of the Company's newly acquired acreage in certain qualifying wells.
+As additional consideration to Linn, the Company agreed to a Participation Option Agreement, granting Linn a casing point election to acquire 1/8 of the Company's newly acquired acreage in certain qualifying wells.
 The Company began operating these properties in August 2008.